 So the term bungalow is misleading.
 In Bora Bora, we really had an overwater house.
 There were two rooms, a large bathroom, a huge deck, and even stairs down to a private dock.

-On Miniloc Island they use the term “overwater cottage”, and it is.
+On Miniloc Island they use the term “water cottage”, and it is.
 There’s a small room, a small bathroom, and a porch.
 You don’t need much more, but there’s a reason they only can sleep two.

 The mountain view from our Bora Bora bungalows was stunning.
 The view from our cottage in Palawan was beautiful, and it was fun watching the sun rise from the deck, but it couldn’t compare to Bora Bora.

 At the Four Seasons, breakfast was included and there were multiple restaurants for other meals.
 The food was overall very good.
 Breakfasts were excellent – of course, a French island has great French pastries.
 At Miniloc Island, all meals were included at the one buffet-style restaurant.
 My son was frustrated with the lack of choices and the fatty meats, but I thought the food was good – far better than at other all-inclusive places we’ve stayed.
 The seafood was excellent.